casasglobal-org/psymple/docs/index.md

 pip install psymple
 ```

+`psymple` includes automated tests.
+More information can be found on the [testing](./development/testing_psymple.md) page.

 ## Where to start

 For most new users, going through the following resources in the suggested order will provide a good introduction to `psymple`.